Super goal

-A super goal is a method of scoring used in the Australian Football League's pre-season competition in the sport of Australian rules football.
+A super goal was a method of scoring used in the Australian Football League's pre-season competition in the sport of Australian rules football, from 2003 to 2017.
 Under the rule, a goal scored from a distance greater than fifty metres is awarded nine points, instead of the regulation six points.
 The innovation is not used during the premiership season.

 The super goal was introduced before the 2003 Wizard Cup.
 The rules governing whether or not a goal counts as a super goal are as follows: